 In determining whether or not an applicant meets the Authority's income limitations, where applicable, an applicant's aggregate income shall be calculated in compliance with Section 143 of the Internal Revenue Code and applicable Revenue Procedures issued by the Internal Revenue Service.
 Presently under the Internal Revenue Code, the family income of applicants shall be determined by the Secretary of the Treasury after taking into account the regulations prescribed under section 8 of the United States Housing Act of 1937 (or, if such program is terminated, under such program as in effect immediately before such termination).
+Income for purposes of determining compliance with the Authority's income limitations and qualifications for the Authority's Homebuyer Mortgage Programs may nonetheless consist solely of the aggregate income of the mortgagor (or mortgagors).

 A-8.
-Evidence of income
+Evidence of Income